 Selects the operation mode of XHCI controller.
 These options are Auto, Enabled, and Disabled.
-When Disabled, it will display the following information:
+When Disabled is selected in the XHCI Mode, it will display the following information:

 EHCI 1 and EHCI 2

 These fields are used to control the functions of USB EHCI (USB 2.0) controllers.
 One EHCI controller must always be enabled.